 You can change a user's role at any time after the protected folder is created.
-For more information on roles, see PGP NetShare Roles (on page 218).
+For more information on roles, see Symantec File Share Encryption Roles (on page 191).

 To change a User to an Admin or Group Admin, be sure that user has full rights to the protected folder.
+A group key user cannot be changed to an Admin or Group Admin.